sayeemabdullah/CSS-Cribsheet/README.md

   ```
 We can also use **even** and also **formula** like 3n (every 3rd item in the list).

-Let say you want to change the color of the visited link to red we can use the following code:
+Let say we want to change the color of the visited link to red we can use the following code:

  ``` css
   a:visited {